vegemouse/doctor-search/README.md

 * BetterDoctor API

 ## Setup Instructions
 Clone repository and run 'npm install' and 'bower install'.
-Then run 'npm serve'.
 API Key can be obtained from https://developer.betterdoctor.com/ and signing up.
 Once the API key is obtained, create a .env file exporting the API key as the variable 'apiKey' in the root directory.
-After .env is created, run gulp build and open index.html.
+After .env is created, run 'gulp build' and open index.html.

 ## License
 GPL 2017